TheresAFewConors/Sooty/README.md

  - [James Duarte](https://github.com/GarnetSunset) for adding a hash and auto-check option to the hashing function
  - [mrpnkt](https://github.com/mrpnkt) for adding the missing whois requirement to requirements.txt
  - [Gurulhu](https://github.com/Gurulhu) for adding the Base64 Decoder to the Decoders menu.
+ - [AndThenEnteredAlex](https://github.com/andthenenteredalex) for adding the URLScan Function from URLScan.io

  ![](readmeimages/vt_hashchecker.gif)